alexriss/SpmImageTycoonInstaller.jl/README.md

 ## Tips and tricks

 To get rid of the console window under Windows, you can install [AutoHotkey](https://www.autohotkey.com/).
-This will be automatically detected and extra Start Menu and Desktop will be set that start the app without the console window.
+This will be automatically detected and extra Start Menu and Desktop will be made that start the app without the console window.

 ## Get in touch and contribute